microsoft/MR_RetailExperienceWorkshop/.md/5-build-deploy.md

     ![A screenshot of configuring the hololens.
 The JavaScript tab is highlighted.](img/configure-hololens.png)

 >**Note:**
 For HoloLens, you'll typically build for the ARM architecture.
 However, there's a known issue in Unity 2019.3 that causes errors when selecting ARM as the build architecture in Visual Studio.
 As  a workaround, we recommend that you build for ARM64.
-If that isn't an option, in Unity, go to **Edit**  **Project Settings**  **Player**  **Other Settings** and disable Graphics Jobs.
+If that isn't an option, in Unity, go to **Edit** > **Project Settings** > **Player** > **Other Settings** and disable **Graphics Jobs**.

 >**Note:**
 If you don't see "Device" as a target option in Visual Studio, you may need to change the startup project for the solution from the **IL2CPP project** to the **UWP project**.
 To do this, in the **Solution Explorer**, right-click **[your project name] (Universal Windows)** and then select Set as **StartUp** Project.